 At Texas A&M, we offer two graduate degrees: a Master of Arts and a Doctor of Philosophy.
-We admit students only in the fall semester; applications are due December 14, 2020.
-All PhD and the majority of MA students in English are supported by assistantships.
+We admit students only in the fall semester; applications are due December 15, 2023.
+All PhD students in English are supported by assistantships.
 We also have very generous funding for conference presentations, research travel, and participation in workshops and seminars.
 Direct admission for the Ph.D. program with an MA is possible for exceptional candidates.

 Graduate students in English benefit from an innovative curriculum, excellent scholarly and pedagogical training, and a vibrant intellectual community.
 We have an internationally prominent faculty and a diverse and professionally active student body.
 Check out news about our students on the Graduate Research page.

 Research Areas & Specialties

 Our department has a unique mix of faculty and support for projects that work across boundaries.
 We typically offer eleven or twelve courses each semester, and all courses are capped at 12 students, with the majority smaller than that.
 Graduate students can also earn certificates in Women's and Gender Studies, Film Studies, Africana Studies, Latino and Mexican American Studies, and Digital Humanities.